Undergraduate Department of

 EGN 3454.
 Numerical Methods for Mechanical Engineers (3).
 Prerequisites: MAC 2313 and MAP 2302.
 Miscellaneous requirement: Understanding of linear algebra.
 This course teaches programming and numerical methods to solve engineering/scientific problems in an effective and efficient manner to meet the needs of industry, government, and academia.
 The course leverages the use of MATLAB which is widely used for scientific computing.
 Students develop practical programming skills.
 The course relies heavily on in-class programming to provide feedback to students.

 EMA 4225.
 Mechanical Metallurgy (3).
 Prerequisite: EML 3012C.
 This course focuses on tensile instability, crystallography, theory of dislocations, plasticity, hardening mechanisms, creep and fracture, electron microscopy, composite materials.

 EMA 4501.
-Optical and Electron Microscopy (3).
-Prerequisite: EML 3012C or instructor permission.
-This course covers fundamentals and techniques of optical and electron microscopy as applied to the determination of physical, chemical, and structural properties of materials and materials behavior in practice.
+Electron Microscopy (3).
+Prerequisite: EML 3234 or instructor permission.
+This course covers fundamentals and techniques of electron microscopy as applied to the determination of physical, chemical, and structural properties of materials and materials behavior in practice.

 EML 3002.
 Mechanical Engineering Tools (2).
 Prerequisites: MAC 2311 and PHY 2048C.
 Corequisite: EML 3002L.
 This course is an introduction to thermal-fluid engineering necessary to understand the principles of operation of the engine built and modeled in the laboratory course.